stevewithington/MuraNivo/README.md

 ##Responsive-ness

 **Just so you know** ...
 Nivo Slider is a responsive slider, and as such, the slider will automatically attempt to fill the entire width of its outer container.
-So if you select 'small' for the image size and assigned it to the main content area of a one_column.cfm layout template, due to the responsive-ness going on, scaling of the image will occur.
+So if you select 'small' for the image size and assign it to the main content area of a one_column.cfm layout template, due to the responsive-ness going on, scaling of the image will occur.
 You may want to either use custom and put your own height and width in, or create a custom image size by going to **Site Config** > **Edit Site**, then selecting the **Images** tab.

 ##Tested With